Species at Risk

 Extirpated, Endangered, and Threatened species on the List of Wildlife Species at Risk (Schedule 1) and their residences have:

 At the provincial level, specialists at the BC Conservation Data Centre, in cooperation with scientists and experts throughout the province, have identified British Columbia’s most vulnerable vertebrate animals, vascular plants and natural plant communities.
 Invertebrate animals, mosses and lichens are currently being identified.
-Each of these rare and endangered species and plant communities is assigned a global and provincial conservation status rank according to an objective set of criteria established by The Nature Conservancy (U.S.).
+Each of these rare and endangered species and plant communities is assigned a global and provincial conservation status rank according to an objective set of criteria established by The Nature Conservancy (USA).
 They are also placed on provincial red and blue lists, according to the degree of rarity.

 If you live within the range of Garry oak ecosystems, there is a chance that there may be rare or endangered plants or animals on your property.
 These species are often very difficult to identify.
 There are experts who can help you identify these species before you undertake any restoration or development of your land.
-Please contact us if you would like more information.

 A recovery strategy is a planning document that identifies what needs to be done to stop or reverse the decline of an endangered, threatened or extirpated species.
 It sets goals and objectives and outlines activities to be undertaken.
 Detailed planning is done at the subsequent action plan stage.